dooco/rock-paper-scissors-lizard-spock/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Firefox Developer and Safari browsers.
 Game worked as expected with media query expanding screen to 100% at 580 pixels.
 Screen integrity remains until it goes below 300 pixels when there is overflow in display area.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7 and iPhoneX.

-- A large amount of testing was done to ensure that all components of game, html, css and JavaScript linking correctly.
+- A large amount of testing was done during coding to ensure that all components of game, html, css and JavaScript linking correctly.

 - Friends and family members were asked to review the site and point out any bugs or issues.

 ## Known Bugs

-On some mobile devices the computer display area is larger than the player display area.
-This is attributed to "Computer score:" spilling over onto two lines and pushing image down.
+On inspecting console this error comes up in google chrome: localhost/:1 Unchecked runtime.lastError: The message port closed before a response was received.
+Chrome throws this error when either there is a conflict with an extension or some of the onMessage listeners in your created extension is expected to return a promise.
+By toggling off all the installed extensions in your chrome browser and reloading the page the issue may be resolved.
+As this is beyond the scope of the assignment at this time the eror was not resolved.

 ## Limitations and further improvements

 - For further improvements the introduction of animation of emogi images would highlight a winning event and would add to visual experience.

 - Log in function where user can log their username and game would keep a record of scores.
 However there may be limitations on recording scores when game is finished and data is lost.

 # Deployment